LTUC/amman-dotnet-401d2/Curriculum/Class06/LAB.md

 	- Have at least one class implement more than one interface
 - Test your code with Unit testing
 - Label interfaces as `<interface>`

+- When running your application, it should output each of the concrete animals and one behavior that it has inherited without any direct code manipulation

 ## Tests
 Test the site for the following functionality